 - Rest Zones – There are no dedicated sleeping areas, quiet areas or rest zones.
 If this information has changed, click here to update this guide.

-- Duty Free & Shopping – World Duty Free is open airside from 4:00AM until last flight.
+- Duty Free & Shopping – World Duty Free is open airside from the first scheduled flight until the last.
 A limited variety of retail shops are also available, with most of them open from 5:00AM – 9:00PM.

 Showers, Salon & Spa